Coffee Creek, California

 Coffee Creek is a census-designated place located within Trinity County in the U.S. state of California.
-It is located just north of where Coffee Creek flows into the Trinity River along Highway 3 and is the most northern community in Trinity County.
-It contains the Coffee Creek elementary school.
-Coffee Creek Road originates at Highway 3 offering access to the interior of the Trinity Alps; the road is 20 miles long, dirt and only for high clearance vehicles.
+It is located just north of where Coffee Creek flows into the Trinity River along the Trinity Heritage Scenic Byway (California State Route 3) and is the most northern community in Trinity County.
+It contains Coffee Creek Elementary School.
+Coffee Creek Road originates at SR 3, offering access to the interior of the Trinity Alps; the dirt road is 20 miles long and only usable by high-clearance vehicles.
 Coffee Creek sits at an elevation of 2495 ft.
-Its population is 152 as of the 2020 census, down from 217 from the 2010 census.
+The community's population was 152 as of the 2020 census, down from 217 from the 2010 census.

 Geography

-According to the United States Census Bureau, the CDP covers an area of 11.5 square miles (29.9 km^{2}), 99.84% of it land and 0.16% of it water.
+According to the United States Census Bureau, the CDP covers an area of 11.5 square miles (29.9 km^{2}), of which 99.84% is land and 0.16% water.